Supply Chain Due Diligence Policy

 If you are importing material into the U.S., please read the following information:

-As part of the ongoing due diligence process, should UPMR determine that further information is needed, we may require supplementary documentation in addition to the import documents presented to U.S. Customs.
+As part of the ongoing due diligence process, should UPMR determine that further information is required, we may request supplementary documentation in addition to the import documents presented to U.S. Customs.
 In those cases, UPMR will request copies of the Export Documents provided to the customer’s local government for review and approval by UPMR in advance of shipment.